GautamGupta/bb-legacy-plugins/bbpress-latest-discussion-for-wp/tags/1.3/readme.txt

 `<?php wp_bb_get_discuss(1,2,3,4,5); ?>` Insert Forum ID Number That Need To Be Show, Will overide existing filter option.
 Seperate by comma.

+For more support and help, please go <a href="http://forums.atsutane.net/forum/bbpress-latest-discussion">here</a>

 == Frequently Asked Questions ==

 How to use different database?

 1. Make sure you check "External DB" option and input the data for your external database.

+For more support and help, please go <a href="http://forums.atsutane.net/forum/bbpress-latest-discussion">here</a>

 == Screenshots ==